Parts of the South are again under the threat of tornadoes and severe storms - KTVZ

 Parts of the South are once again under the threat of severe weather this week, with tornadoes, damaging winds and hail possible Tuesday from Louisiana to North Carolina.

-A tornado watch is in effect until 6 a.m.
-CT for northeast Texas, southwest Arkansas and northwest Louisiana, the National Weather Service’s Storm Prediction Center said.
+A tornado watch is in effect until 11 a.m.
+CT for eastern Louisiana, western Mississippi and southeastern Arkansas, the National Weather Service’s Storm Prediction Center said.

-Severe storms moving through the region may produce tornadoes, wind gusts up to 75 mph and golf-ball sized hail, forecasters said.
-More than five million people are in the watch area, including the cities of Dallas, Texarkana, which straddles the Texas-Arkansas border, and Shreveport, Louisiana.
+Severe storms moving through the region may produce tornadoes, wind gusts up to 75 mph and large hail, forecasters said.
+Cities in the watch area include New Orleans and Jackson, Mississippi.

-Flash flood warnings were also issued in the Dallas area overnight, where between 1 to 3 inches of rain had already fallen and another 2 inches was possible.
+Flash flood warnings were also issued overnight for the Dallas area, where between 1 to 3 inches of rain had already fallen and another 2 inches was possible.

 “Be especially cautious at night when it is harder to recognize the dangers of flooding,” the NWS Fort Worth office said.